TheDenStudios/LocalLaughs/README.md

 LocalLaughs is a lightweight, open‑source command‑line application that delivers jokes straight from your own computer.
 It stores a curated database of jokes locally and can generate new punchlines using simple pattern matching or optional AI models, all while keeping your data private.

-Zero external dependencies – runs on any machine with Python 3.8+ (or Rust binary for faster execution).\nNo internet required – every joke is generated locally.\nOpen‑source & community‑driven – feel free to add more jokes, tweak the engine or contribute new features.
+Zero external dependencies – runs on any machine with Python 3.8+ (or Rust binary for faster execution).\nNo internet required – every joke is generated locally.

 ## 🚀 Features